 We respect your individuality and group affiliations and encourage you to become equal and active partners in your health care.

-Our commitment is to provide a welcoming environment with high quality, professional, affordable and accessible health services.
+Our commitment is to provide a welcoming environment with high quality, professional, affordable and accessible health services free from abuse, exploitation, discrimination, coercion and harassment.

 We aim to ensure that our services and facilities